fleetdm/fleet/handbook/product/README.md

 Learn https://fleetdm.com/handbook/company/development-groups#making-changes

-### Emergency drafting
+### Expedited drafting

-Emergency drafting is the revision of drafted changes currently being developed by the engineering team.
-Emergency drafting aims to quickly adapt to unknown edge cases and changing specifications while ensuring that Fleet meets our brand and quality guidelines.
+Expedited drafting is the revision of drafted changes currently being developed by the engineering team.
+Expedited drafting aims to quickly adapt to unknown edge cases and changing specifications while ensuring that Fleet meets our brand and quality guidelines.

-You'll know it's time for emergency drafting when:
+You'll know it's time for expedited drafting when:
 - The team discovers that a drafted user story is missing crucial information that prevents contributors from continuing the development task.
 - A user story is taking more effort than was originally estimated, and Product Manager wants to find ways to cut aspects of planned functionality in order to still ship the improvement in the currently scheduled release.

-What happens during emergency drafting?
+What happens during expedited drafting?
 1. Everyone on the product and engineering teams know that a drafted change was brought back to drafting and prioritized.
 2. Drafts are updated to cover edge cases or reduce functionality.